compodoc/website/src/docs/installation.md

 # Node.js versions

-Compodoc is tested with only LTS versions : v10.x, v8.x ; and support also Node.js v10.x+
+Compodoc is tested with only LTS versions : v12.x, v14.x

 # Angular-CLI

-Compodoc supports last Angular-CLI version : 10.x
+Compodoc supports last Angular-CLI version : 12.x

 Just run Compodoc in a fresh or existing project.